Monitoring platform for keeping systems up and running at all times.

 Dashbird excels in providing error alerting and monitoring support.
-It works by collecting and analyzing CloudWatch logs, and has zero effect to your Lambda performance or AWS cost.
+It works by collecting and analyzing CloudWatch logs and has zero effect on your Lambda performance or AWS cost.
 It also integrates with your Slack account, which brings alerting right to your #development chat.
 There are no third-party agents or wrappers, and all the information is available on a single dashboard which includes:

 Dashbird provides detailed views for:

-@iopipe def handler(event, context): pass
+def handler(event, context):

-Datadog makes use of a helper function that lets developer send custom metrics as pre-formatted log messages:
+Datadog makes use of a helper function that lets the developer send custom metrics as pre-formatted log messages:

-There is no overhead or latency experienced by end user since data collection works in the background and it allows correlation between Lambda metrics and other operational data, providing context.
+There is no overhead or latency experienced by end-user since data collection works in the background, and it allows correlation between Lambda metrics and other operational data, providing context.

 There are several metrics available out-of-the-box for function’s execution: